TheAppNerd/privacy.github.io/README.md

 ## Analytics (Firebase Analytics)
 We use Google Firebase Analytics to understand how the app is used and to improve the experience.
 Firebase collects:

-- **Usage events** — which features you use (e.g. adding an expense, viewing charts, applying filters), but not the specific content of your entries
+- **Usage events**: which features you use (e.g. adding an expense, viewing charts, applying filters), but not the specific content of your entries
-- **Aggregated financial data** — expense amounts are included in analytics events to help us understand spending patterns at a population level (e.g. average expense size).
+- **Aggregated financial data**: expense amounts are included in analytics events to help us understand spending patterns at a population level (e.g. average expense size).
 This data is not linked to your identity.
-- **Device information** — device model, operating system version, and app version
+- **Device information**: device model, operating system version, and app version
-- **Performance data** — crash reports and app responsiveness metrics
+- **Performance data**: crash reports and app responsiveness metrics

 Firebase Analytics is operated by Google and is subject to [Google's Privacy Policy](https://policies.google.com/privacy).
 Firebase assigns an anonymous installation identifier to your device; this is not linked to your name, email, or Apple ID.